-As Duke of Slesvig, he conquered Holsten and Lauenborg.
-As king he consolidated the territories in northern Germany that his brother Canute the Sixth had won.
-Exceptionally, the new German-Roman emperor Frederick 2., in writing approved Danish supremacy along the Baltic coast, including Holsten, Lübeck, Mecklenburg and Pomerania.
-But the Danes only got 9 years in Paradise, then Valdemar and his son were taken captive during a hunt on the island of Lyø, and Frederick revoked his approval and demanded the prisoners to be extradited.
-He wrote to the Bishop of Hildesheim: "As you yourself know, this king has without cause taken much of the Empire's land without, as he should, to recognize Us and the Empire.
-We therefore ask and remind you that you use every effort in that the king himself and his son must come into your hand."
+Exceptionally, in 1214, the new Holy Roman Emperor, Frederik 2. approved in writing danish supremacy along the Baltic Sea coast, including Holsten, Lübeck, Mecklenburg and Pomerania.
+But the Danes only got 9 years in paradise, then Valdemar and his son and co-king were captured during a hunt on the island of Lyø, and Emperor Frederik suddenly realized what he had done, regretted his approval and demanded the prisoners be handed over.
+He wrote to the bishop of Hildesheim: "as you yourself know, this King has without cause seized much of the land of the Empire without, as he should, recognizing Os and the Empire.
+We therefore ask and remind you that you will make every effort that the King himself and his son should come into your hand."

 Coin from Valdemar the Victorious' time exhibited in Lunds Universitets Historiska Museum.
 Photo Hedning Wikipedia.